 Mechanical engineers positions are projected to experience faster than average growth in engineering services.
 Mechanical engineers often work in the development of new devices and the automation of processes using robots.
 Emerging areas offering new opportunities for occupational growth are alternative energies and nanotechnology.
 Nanotechnology involves manipulating matter at the smallest levels and has application in healthcare and design of newer generation of computer chips

 #5.
 You are joining a diverse family in a supportive environment.

-Civil engineers work in large teams to get the job done.
+Engineers work in large teams to get the job done.
 The engineering faculty strive to create inclusive, welcoming classroom environments where you work with classmates in small class sizes and have easy access to engineering faculty.
 Getting involved is easy as there are numerous undergraduate student research and student organizations to join.
 Our students are hard at work bringing professional engineering student organizations to campus.
-Read about the current student organizations in the sections below!

 Civil Eng Council